-- 10 The work of the Civil Division includes: - representing the Government and various other bodies in courts and tribunals in all forms of civil litigation and dispute resolution (including non-construction arbitration and mediation); - providing legal advice on planning, land, building, environment and housing matters; - providing legal advice on commercial law matters and drafting commercial contracts, licences and franchises; - providing legal advice on legislation and civil law matters; - providing advice and support to the development of the wider use of mediation to resolve disputes in Hong Kong; - providing support to the Legal Enhancement and Development Office (LEAD Office) established under the Secretary for Justice's Office in promoting wider use of mediation in the Guangdong-Hong Kong-Macao Greater Bay Area and promoting the strengths of and opportunities for Hong Kong's legal and dispute resolution services on all fronts; - promoting and developing the dispute resolution services of Hong Kong in the context of the Guangdong-Hong Kong-Macao Greater Bay Area and the Belt and Road Initiative; and - formulating and promoting bills, strategies and measures relating to arbitration in accordance with the policy objectives of the Government. - 11 In 2023, the aim of the programme was generally met and the overall performance under the programme was satisfactory. - 12 The key performance measures are:
+- 10 The work of the Civil Division includes: - representing the Government and various other bodies in courts and tribunals in all forms of civil litigation and dispute resolution (including non-construction arbitration and mediation); - providing legal advice on planning, land, building, environment and housing matters; - providing legal advice on commercial law matters and drafting commercial contracts, licences and franchises; - providing legal advice on legislation and civil law matters; - providing advice and support to the development of the wider use of mediation to resolve disputes in Hong Kong; - supporting the work of the Secretary for Justice's Office, in particular on promoting wider use of mediation in the Guangdong-Hong Kong-Macao Greater Bay Area and promoting the strengths of and opportunities for Hong Kong's legal and dispute resolution services on all fronts; - promoting and developing the dispute resolution services of Hong Kong in the context of the Guangdong-Hong Kong-Macao Greater Bay Area and the Belt and Road Initiative; and - formulating and promoting bills, strategies and measures relating to arbitration in accordance with the policy objectives of the Government. - 11 In 2024, the aim of the programme was generally met and the overall performance under the programme was satisfactory. - 12 The key performance measures are: